gongahkia/personal-wiki/Haskell.md

 -- ---------- PRINT ----------
-    -- putStrLn => prints a string to the stdout and appends a newline to the output -- putStr => prints a string to the stdout and does not include a newline -- print => prints a value of the Show type class to the stdout and appends a newline to the output
+    -- putStrLn => prints a string to the stdout and appends a newline to the output -- putStr => prints a string to the stdout and does not include a newline -- print => prints a value of the Show typeclass to the stdout and appends a newline to the output

 main :: IO ()
 main = do